brainhack-school2020/hannahkiesow_RiskyBrain/README.md

 ## Project Definition

+# Goals:
 - I would ideally like to focus on using machine learning techniques.
-I would definitely like to focus on getting intuitions behind linear and nonlinear ML techniques, and perhaps try out different ensemble methods for prediction
+I would definitely like to focus on getting intuitions behind different ML techniques, and perhaps try out different ensemble methods for prediction

 - I also would like to get to know the nilearn API more in depth, especially working with the different atlases for feature engineering.

 - Lastly, I think visualization is an extremely important skill to invest in.
 That's why I want to explore other visualization tools using python such as bokeh or ptit prince.

+### Progress overview

+- So far, I am learning Canonical Correlation Analysis (CCA) so that I can first create my features using two atlases, the Social Brain Atlas and the Harvard Oxford Atlas

 ### Tools